-During and for the years ended December 31, 2023 and December 31, 2022, the Company had no material transactions with related persons.
+During and for the three months ended March 31, 2024 and the years ended December 31, 2023 and December 31, 2022, the Company had no material transactions with related persons other than the Consulting Agreement described in Part D, Item 11.A. of this Quarterly Report.
 For purposes of this disclosure: